Belgian Open (golf)

-The Belgian Open (name owned by the Royal Belgian Golf Federation) is a men's golf tournament which has been played intermittently from 1910 to 2000.
+The Belgian Open is a men's golf tournament which has been played intermittently from 1910 to 2000.
 All editions since 1978 have been part of the European Tour.
 After not having been played since 2000, it returned in 2018 as the Belgian Knockout, hosted by PietersProductions, along with its co-founder, Belgian professional golfer Thomas Pieters.
 With a prize pool set at €1 million, 144 professional golfers start the competition with 36 holes of stroke play, followed by 9-hole match play for the top 64 finishers from the stroke play rounds.

+After two years of no European Tour international tournament, the Soudal Open came in 2022.
+Soudal partnered with Rinkven and once again put on a top international event.

 History

 The first ever Belgian Open was played at the Royal Golf Club of Belgium, featuring 36 holes.
 It was not until 1928 that the competition format expanded to 72 holes.
 The first edition of the tournament was won by Arnaud Massy, the only Frenchman to win a major championship.
 Other distinguished champions included Walter Hagen, Henry Cotton, José María Olazábal, Nick Faldo and Lee Westwood.
 Belgium's most successful 20th century golfer, Flory Van Donck, won his home open five times between 1939 and 1956.

 In 2018, PietersProductions took over the organisation of the Belgian Open.
 After an absence of 18 years, they brought the Belgian Open back to the European Tour.
 The Belgian Open was reintroduced under the name Belgian Knockout.

 The first edition of the Belgian Knockout, which was the 53rd edition of the Belgian Open, took place from 17 to 20 May 2018 at Rinkven International Golf Club, Schilde, Antwerp.
 In the final, the Spaniard Adrián Otaegui won against Frenchman Benjamin Hébert after four match days.
 David Drysdale took third place after winning against James Heath.

 In 2021, it was announced that the tournament would make a return in 2022 and would revert to a stroke play event.
 It was sponsored by Soudal, and renamed as the Soudal Open.